 “Why, then,” we wonder, “is there suffering now?
 What’s gone wrong?”
-Sadly, the answer is that even though God’s creation began as a masterpiece, and will end as a restored, even greater masterpiece, right now His masterpiece has been spoiled by sin.
+Sadly, the answer is that even though God’s creation began as a masterpiece and will end as a restored, even greater masterpiece, right now it has been spoiled by sin.
 And the results of this are seen and felt by all of us who are alive today: suffering.

 The curse of sin

-Genesis 3 shows us that suffering can also be traced to the curse of sin.
-God pronounces this three-part curse in Genesis 3: war with Satan (Genesis 3:14-15); war in the family (Genesis 3:16); and war in the world (Genesis 3:17-19).
-The curse introduces extra suffering into the world, such as Satanic oppression (Job 2:13), demon possession (Matthew 15:22; 17:15), spiritual blindness (2 Corinthians 4:4), birth defects (John 9:2), diseases (Luke 4:38) and “natural disasters” like famines (Acts 7:11).
+The curse introduces extra suffering into the world, such as Satanic oppression (Job 2:13), demon possession (Matthew 15:22; 17:15), spiritual blindness (2 Corinthians 4:4), birth defects, diseases and “natural disasters” like famines.
 One of the things we (and no doubt God, too) often find so awful about the curse of sin is that its sufferings can seem utterly random and unfair.
 If we ask: “Why, then, does God allow the curse of sin?” the Bible assures us: God also hates this curse, and won’t let it continue forever (Revelation 22:3) – He subjected the world to frustration “in hope” (Romans 8:20).
 However, until the curse is removed, Jesus teaches us to see in the curse God’s emergency warning system: our world is under God’s judgment, and if we don’t repent, we too will all perish (Luke 13:1-5).

 Chastening us for our sins